Human: Habitat and population

 Early human settlements were dependent on proximity to water and – depending on the lifestyle – other natural resources used for subsistence, such as populations of animal prey for hunting and arable land for growing crops and grazing livestock.
 Modern humans, however, have a great capacity for altering their habitats by means of technology, irrigation, urban planning, construction, deforestation and desertification.
 Human settlements continue to be vulnerable to natural disasters, especially those placed in hazardous locations and with low quality of construction.
-Grouping and deliberate habitat alteration is often done with the goals of providing protection, accumulating comforts or material wealth, expanding the available food, improving aesthetics, increasing knowledge or enhancing the exchange of resources.
+Grouping and deliberate habitat alteration are often done with the goals of providing protection, accumulating comforts or material wealth, expanding the available food, improving aesthetics, increasing knowledge, or enhancing the exchange of resources.

-Humans are one of the most adaptable species, despite having a low or narrow tolerance for many of the earth's extreme environments.
-Currently the species is present in all eight biogeographical realms, although their presence in the Antarctic realm is very limited to research stations and annually there is a population decline in the winter months of this realm.
-Humans established nation-states in the other seven realms, such as South Africa, India, Russia, Australia, Fiji, the United States, and Brazil (each located in a different biogeographical realm).
+Humans are one of the most adaptable species, despite having a low or narrow tolerance for many of the Earth's extreme environments.
+Currently the species is present in all eight biogeographical realms, although their presence in the Antarctic realm is limited to research stations, and annually there is a population decline in the winter months of this realm.
+Humans have had a dramatic effect on the environment.
+Human population growth, industrialization, land development, overconsumption, and combustion of fossil fuels have led to environmental destruction and pollution that significantly contributes to the ongoing mass extinction of other forms of life.

 Within the last century, humans have also explored the deep sea and outer space.
 Human habitation within these hostile environments is restrictive and expensive, typically limited in duration, and restricted to scientific, military, or industrial expeditions.
 Humans have visited the Moon and made their presence known on other celestial bodies through human-made robotic spacecraft.
 Since 2000, there has been continuous human presence in space through habitation on the International Space Station.